 ADVERTISEMENT

-The DP-51 already was an absolute surprise, but Thomann has an offer for all those who have an even lower price limit: The DP-32.
-The production in the Far East makes this possible, and Thomann passes the low manufacturing price of its own-brand instruments and equipment on to customers.
-And these can be happy about features for which in the category of home pianos you actually would actually have to pay a few hundred euros more .
+The DP-51 was a complete surprise, but Thomann has an offer for those with an even lower price limit: the DP-32.
+Production in the Far East makes this possible, and Thomann passes the low manufacturing price of its own-brand instruments and equipment on to customers.
+Customers can be happy about features for which, in the category of digital upright pianos, they would actually have to pay a few hundred dollars more.

-Compared to more expensive home pianos, you can immediately feel that the keys could still be improved.
-Nevertheless, the Thomann DP-32 offers a full 88-note keyboard with graded hammer action.
-Similar to an upright or grand piano, there is more weight on the keys in the bass range than on those of the treble.
-This gives the keyboard a pleasant and well-balanced feel.
+Compared to more expensive digital upright pianos, it’s clear that the keys could be improved.
+Nevertheless, the Thomann DP-32 has a full 88-note keyboard with graded hammer action.
+Similar to an upright or grand piano, the keys in the bass range are heavier than those in the treble range.
+This gives the keyboard a pleasant, well-balanced feel.

-The keys fall easily under fingers, which is good for beginners.
-However, they still have a good grip and repeat very well.
-The keys are not quite as easy to control in pianissimo as the let-off mechanism is missing.
-However, this is absolutely normal in this price range.
-Overall, not a top rating, but given the low price, it is really very decent.
+The keys fall easily under the fingers, which is ideal for beginners.
+However, they still have a good grip and respond well to repetition.
+The keys are not quite as easy to control during pianissimo passages because the let-off mechanism is missing.
+This is normal for this price range, though.
+Overall, it’s not a top rating, but given the low price, it’s really very decent.

-A special feature is the possibility of a half-pedal function.
-Although this does not work as a continuous controller, there is an intermediate stage that at least allows this important expression possibility.
+A special feature is the half-pedal function.
+While it does not work as a continuous controller, it offers an intermediate stage that still allows for this important expressive nuance.

-The Thomann DP-32 offers a total of 16 sounds, three of which are acoustic piano sounds.
-Basically, they are all the same sample of a concert grand piano recorded on stereo.
-Once as a muted version in the first preset, while Piano 2 is a more brilliant version of it.
-Piano 3 is somewhere in between and has been slightly enriched with a nice floating effect.
-This is good for pop music and song accompaniments.
+The Thomann DP-32 offers a total of 16 sounds, three of which are acoustic pianos.
+Essentially, they are all the same sample of a concert grand piano, recorded in stereo.
+The first preset is a muted version, while Piano 2 is a more brilliant version.
+Piano 3 is somewhere in between and has a nice floating effect.
+This is ideal for pop music and song accompaniment.

-The piano sound is balanced throughout the tonal range and offers some dynamic assets.
-You cannot expect a super detailed pianissimo here (look at the price tag again).
-Nevertheless, at least in mezzo piano to forte various velocity samples provide expression.
-The damper resonance also creates a balanced effect when playing with pedal.
+The piano’s sound is balanced throughout its tonal range and has good dynamic range.
+Of course, you can’t expect super-detailed pianissimos at this price point.
+Nevertheless, various velocity samples provide expression from mezzo piano to forte.
+The damper resonance creates a balanced effect when playing with the pedal.

-However, the piano sounds are a bit unnatural in the decay.
-The samples in the mid and high registers loop quite shortly after the attack, which creates a somewhat static decay.
-You can also occasionally hear loops in the bass range.
-However, this is negligible for your first piano etudes.
-A small technical detail stands out positively: Switching sounds does not cut the playback off.
+However, the piano sounds are slightly unnatural during the decay phase.
+The samples in the mid and high registers loop shortly after the attack, creating a somewhat static effect.
+You may also occasionally hear loops in the bass range.
+This is negligible for your first piano etudes, though.
+One positive technical detail stands out: Switching sounds does not cut off the playback.

-In terms of electric pianos, the Thomann DP-32 offers a vintage sound and a modern DX piano sound.
-E-Piano 1 sounds full and brilliant – similar to a Fender Rhodes.
+When it comes to electric pianos, the DP-32 offers both vintage and modern DX piano sounds.
+E-Piano 1 has a full, brilliant sound similar to a Fender Rhodes.
 When playing dynamically, you may notice a slight change in velocity.
-Nonetheless, it is still nice that you can play so expressively with this sound.
-The electric piano 2 seems a bit flat in comparison.
-Otherwise, you’ll find the typical sounds of a digital piano: a harpsichord and the electric variant clavinet, then a transistor organ, a Hammond organ with Leslie effect, and a church organ.
+Nevertheless, it’s great that you can play so expressively with this sound.
+In comparison, E-Piano 2 sounds a bit flat.
+You’ll also find typical digital piano sounds, such as harpsichord, clavinet, transistor organ, Hammond organ with a Leslie effect, and church organ.

-The additional sounds are not essential for playing the piano, but they increase the fun factor and don’t fail in quality.
-Thomann even took sound details like the attack into account: The Hammond sound with some percussion plays very grippingly, while the chiff of the pipes in the pipe organ provides realism.
-As a keyboard instrument, an accordion should of course not be missing.
-However, more important are the beautifully dimensional strings – with their floating sound they even have an orchestral effect.
+While the additional sounds aren’t essential for playing the piano, they increase the fun factor without compromising quality.
+Thomann even took sound details like the attack into account.
+The Hammond sound with percussion is very engaging, and the chiff of the pipes in the pipe organ is realistic.
+An accordion is also included as a keyboard instrument.
+More important, however, are the beautifully dimensional strings.
+With their floating sound, they have an orchestral effect.

 Thomann DP-32 - control panel